Updated: Aug 10

 Lieutenant Archie Hicox, the British officer who attempted to pass himself off as a Nazi officer, but failed due to his imperfect understanding of German customs and command of the language, was played by Michael Fassbender.
 Fassbender is half Irish, half German, and his command of the German language prior to filming was, in his own words, ‘a bit rusty’.

-The script and dialog were perfect, as we would expect from Tarantino.
+The script and dialogue were perfect, as we would expect from Tarantino.
 On top of this, the performances were superb, the characters felt genuine and their accents were spot on.

 (Except for Hicox, who's accent was supposed to be 'a little off’, since that was a major story point.)